loadsys/cakephp-codesniffer/README.md

 This ruleset is basically [PSR-2](http://www.php-fig.org/psr/psr-2/) with the following diferences:

 * Tabs are used for indenting instead of spaces.
-1 character is better than 4.
+When it comes to file size and typing speed, 1 character is better than 4.
 The other arguments for "fine grained alignment" are a failure of editing tools, not the tab character itself.
 Resorting to spaces is the wrong solution to the problem. _(See [Elastic Tabstops](http://nickgravgaard.com/elastic-tabstops/).)_

 * Opening braces universally go on the same line as their block opener.
 This applies to classes, functions, methods and all control structures.
 We prefer a single consistent bracing rule.

 * Final commas in multi-line arrays are mandatory.
 This makes diffs cleaner and reduces mistakes when re-ordering lists.

 * All classes must be declared before use at the top of the file.

 	```php
 	$var = new \DateTime(); // invalid
 	$var = new \Vendor\Lib(); // invalid